Buchloe station: History

-Station building
+Station buildings

 The original brick station building opened in 1848 was built by local craftsmen.
 The price was 15,197 guilders.
 It was a local freight office and contained a ticket office, a luggage room, waiting rooms for first and second class and various offices for operations.
 The building had three round arched entrances and a clock tower and bell.
 On the first floor were the apartments of the station manager and the track supervisor.
 The post office and telegraph services were also housed in the building.
 The main station building was demolished in 1873 and rebuilt for 160,000 guilders; other station buildings were renovated.
 On the first floor of the new station building there were flats at the back.

-Current building since 1967
+1967–2015 building

 The station building built in 1873 was demolished in 1967.
 A new concrete building was constructed, which still exists today.
 It includes a counter, which is open each day, a kiosk and a small waiting area.
 There are three ticket machines.
 Two are located here next to the entrance to the station building from the north, one is in the passageway to Karwendelstraße.

-Proposed new construction
+2015 building

-Plans for construction of a new station building are almost finished.
-The new building would consist of two building structures connected by a covered patio, which would be more comfortable for passengers and visitors to the town.
-The station building may accommodate a travel centre, a bookstore, a fast food restaurant, a retailer of travel supplies and a bakery, as well as public toilets.
-The cost of the project is estimated at about €2 million, with the town of Buchloe funding more than €500,000.
-The project has overwhelmingly local support.
-Also planned is the construction of a central bus station and the associated redesign of the station forecourt.
+In July 2014, construction of a new station building began, with completion planned for spring 2015 or October 2015.
+The new building consists of two buildings connected by a covered courtyard and is intended to provide a comfortable stay for rail passengers and visitors to the city.
+The station building accommodated a DB travel centre, a book and magazine store, a fast-food restaurant, a shop for travel supplies with a bakery and public toilets.
+The cost of the project was estimated at around €2 million, of which the municipality of Buchloe was to cover significantly more than €500,000.
+The project was received with mixed reactions by the population.
+The main criticisms were the sloping roof shape, the fast-food restaurant, the lack of a roof over the southern entrance area and the high costs for the town.